spraakbanken/sparv-pipeline/docs/developers-guide/sparv-classes.md

 **Arguments:**
 - `name`: The name of the configuration key.
 - `default`: An optional default value of the configuration key.
-- `description`: An optional description.
+- `description`: An obligatory description.

 ## Corpus